Used (2017) Lotus Elise 136 HP | Rare vehicle

 Expensive

-Are you interested in buying a used sports car?
+Are you considering buying a pre-owned sports car?
 The Lotus Elise is a great pick.
-AutoUncle has 85 used Lotus Elises for sale in UK compiled from numerous dealership websites and online marketplaces.
+AutoUncle has 63 used Lotus Elises for sale in the UK sourced from various dealership websites and online marketplaces.

-A used Lotus Elise costs between £10,799 for the cheapest variant and £46,300 for the latest and most well-equipped model on AutoUncle.
+A used Lotus Elise costs between £9,990 for the cheapest variant and £29,950 for the most expensive model.

 .

-There are various similar cars to the Lotus Elise.
+Several vehicles that are similar to the Lotus Elise are available.